 CASE SUMMARY

-On August 10, 2000, the Eleventh Circuit Court of Appeals, sitting en banc, issued its opinion affirming the district court's ruling and rejecting the plaintiffs' claims on the grounds the district court properly understood the law, did not commit clear error in its findings, and came to the correct conclusion that African-Americans had equal access to the political process and an opportunity to elect representatives of their choice to the Liberty County Commission and the Liberty County School Board.
+• On August 10, 2000, the en banc Eleventh Circuit affirmed the district court’s decision rejecting the plaintiffs’ claims, finding the lower court properly understood and applied the law and correctly concluded Black voters had equal access to the political process and an equal opportunity to elect representatives of their choice.

 CASE LIBRARY